 But entering the TCA isn’t the only fate for acetyl-CoA.
 It can instead be shuttled off to make fatty acids.
 Or it can go the ketone body way….

-Ketone bodies are a normal way to get energy from lipids (not soluble) through your blood.
+Ketone bodies are a normal way to get energy from lipids (not water-soluble) through your blood.
 Ketone bodies are soluble so they can travel from the liver where they’re made throughout your body.
 The problem is just when you can’t keep up. during times of starvation or heavy prolonged exercise, the liver starts running out of OAA because you’re not feeding the pathway from sugar.
 And without OAA you can’t get acetyl-CoA into the pathway, so it instead takes the alternate ketone route.
 The ketones released can be taken in by cells throughout your body (even in your brain) and there’s enough OAA there (at least initially) to use it.

 When ketone bodies are produced faster than they can be consumed you get ketosis – which is ketone overload – in your blood (ketonemia) & pee (ketonuria).
 And having all those carboxylic acid groups messes up the pH of these fluids.
 Diabetics are at risk for diabetic ketoacidosis when their insulin levels are too low – basically their cells aren’t taking in and using sugar, and insulin’s “opposite” hormone-wise, glucagon, goes unchecked, “yelling” at cells to burn fat.
 So they do – they turn to breaking down fat and protein leading to high levels of ketones being made.